 Employee engagement is like the great white whale of HR — everyone knows what it looks like, but not many people know how to foster it in staff members.

-Here’s some new info on what’s needed for employees to be engaged and how companies can go about obtaining it.
+Here’s some insight into what’s needed for employees to be engaged and how companies can encourage greater engagement.

-The new information comes via an infographic courtesy of global business services company Ceridian.
+The information comes via an infographic courtesy of global business services company Ceridian.

 It includes the three main factors of engagement, the three elements needed for engagement, what engagement is not and the overall benefits of an engaged workforce.
 Check it out below.